 In Lexington and the Bluegrass, you can experience the holidays in the light of your choice.

-You'll also enjoy animated scenes featuring Santa and his reindeer, elves, snowflakes and other traditional holiday characters as you drive along the three-mile route through the park.
+You'll also enjoy animated scenes featuring Santa and his reindeer, elves, snowflakes and other traditional holiday characters as you drive along the four-mile route through the park.

-Blue Note: This year Southern Lights at the Kentucky Horse Park features the annual Southern Lights Stroll/5K Run to benefit several charities.
-On November 21, the night before opening to the public, participants will run, walk or stroll three miles along light displays.
-Back at the Visitor Center, awards and door prizes await.
-Call (859) 259-4219 or (859) 259-4280 for information.
+Blue Note: This year's Southern Lights at the Kentucky Horse Park features the annual Southern Lights Stroll/5K Run to benefit several charities.
+On November 23, come help set the holidays in motion.
+Participants will run, walk or stroll three miles along light displays.
+Additional activities include mini train rides and refreshments.
+Call (859) 255-5727 for information.